meharbhamrah/CSKeywords/README.md

 - IDE (Integrated Development Environment): Software that provides a comprehensive environment for coding, debugging, and managing software projects.
 - C, C++, Rust: Programming languages used for various applications, with C and C++ known for system-level programming and Rust for safe and concurrent programming.
 - Rust: Rust is like a new kind of tool in a toolbox.
 It's a modern programming language known for its safety and performance features.
+- HCL (HashiCorp Configuration Language) is a configuration language designed for infrastructure automation.

 ## Commonly Used Linux Commands:
 - A set of essential commands for file and directory operations, file permissions, system information, text processing, package management, and process management in a Linux environment.